 Refer to the official CData Sync documentation for more information on how to schedule jobs.

 Using CData Sync, it is possible to load data from multiple different source systems into a single process app.
 To do that, multiple extraction jobs have to be created, each having a corresponding source connection.
 Each extraction job has to call the next one in its post-job events, such that all jobs are executed one-by-one.
-The final extraction job has to call the marker file job to signal that the extraction has been completed.
+The final job has to do the API call after it has finished.
 See the illustration below for an overview.

 In CData Sync, to make sure a job calls the next job, go to the Events tab in the Job Settings panel and edit the Post-Job Event section of the first job to add the code displayed below.

 <!-- Start Executing different Job --> <api:set attr="job.JobName" value="Extraction_job_2"/> <api:set attr="job.ExecutionType" value="Run"/> <api:set attr="job.WaitForResults" value="true"/> <api:call op="syncExecuteJob" in="job"/><!-- Start Executing different Job --> <api:set attr="job.JobName" value="Extraction_job_2"/> <api:set attr="job.ExecutionType" value="Run"/> <api:set attr="job.WaitForResults" value="true"/> <api:call op="syncExecuteJob" in="job"/>